mrisher/smtp-sts/mta-sts.md

 ## Policy Expirations

-In order to resist attackers inserting a fraudulent policy, SMTP STS policies are designed to be long-lived, with an expiry typically greater than two weeks.
+In order to resist attackers inserting a fraudulent policy, SMTP MTA-STS policies are designed to be long-lived, with an expiry typically greater than two weeks.
 Policy validity is controlled by two separate expiration times: the lifetime indicated in the policy ("max-age=") and the TTL on the DNS record itself.
 The policy expiration will ordinarily be longer than that of the DNS TTL, and senders SHOULD cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.

 An important consideration for domains publishing a policy is that senders will see a policy expiration as relative to the fetch of a policy cached by their